Mah Laqa Bai: Mistress

-After the Battle of Kharda in 1795 AD the Nizam II was defeated by Maratha Madhavrao II which lead to the Treaty of Kharda.
+After the Battle of Kharda in 1795, Nizam II was defeated by Maratha Madhavrao II which led to the Treaty of Kharda.
 According to treaty the Nizam II had to cede some of the Maratha territories along with Arastu Jah—(the then Kiladar of Aurangabad) as hostage in Poona.
-After his two years confinement, in the year 1797 Arastu Jah had successfully managed to influence some of the Maratha leadership to channel his release and had reinstated the ceded territories of Nizam II.
+After his two years of confinement, in the year 1797 Arastu Jah successfully managed to influence some of the Maratha leadership to channel his release and reinstated the ceded territories of Nizam II.
 This diplomatic success of Arastu Jah had impressed Nizam II and he was made the Dewan of Hyderabad.
 Mah Laqa Bai was initially introduced to Nizam II by Arastu Jah to influence the Nizam II and wanted to be aware of his herem, it was under Arastu Jah patronage Mah Laqa began her career as a poet and upon Arastu Jah initiative her collected of poetry was published in the form of Dewan in 1798 AD.

-Battles and Expeditions
+Battles and expeditions

-Mah Laqa Bai mastered spear throw, Tent pegging and archery at the age of fourteen, for which she is known as brilliant performer and a skilled warrior.
-She participated in the three battles fought by the Nizam II (Battle of Kolar—1781 AD, Battle of Nirmal—1782 AD and Battle of Pangal—1789 AD) mostly dressed up in a male battle attire and showing exceptional spear throw skills.
-She accompanied Nizam II in multiple hunting expeditions.
+Mah Laqa Bai mastered spear throw, tent pegging and archery at the age of fourteen, for which she is known as a brilliant performer and a skilled warrior.
+She participated in the three battles fought by Nizam II (Battle of Kolar—1781 AD, Battle of Nirmal—1782 AD and Battle of Pangal—1789 AD) mostly dressed up in a male battle attire and showing exceptional spear throw skills.
+She accompanied Nizam II on multiple hunting expeditions.

 Mah Laqa Bai had expertise in diplomatic negotiations, for which the then Prime Minister of Hyderabad Mir Alam could not overturn her.
-She was very fond of horses, her attachment with Maratha Genral Rao Ramba was culminated due to both’s fondness of horses.
-Once on a diplomatic mission to the Maratha rulers court in Pune, Maratha Chief Minister—Nana Phadnavis was astonished with Mah Laqa Bai's profound understanding of Arabian horses, which she purchased from a French trader for herself and as a gift for Rao Ramba.
+She was very fond of horses, and her attachment with Maratha General Rao Ramba was culminated due to both's fondness of horses.
+Once on a diplomatic mission to the Maratha rulers court in Pune, Maratha Chief Minister—Nana Phadnavis was astonished by Mah Laqa Bai's profound understanding of Arabian horses, which she purchased from a French trader for herself and as a gift for Rao Ramba.